-The rationale for these cloud filters is that scenes with a large light path deviation with respect to a non scattering atmosphere will result in different CO2 and H2O columns retrieved (without scattering) from the 1.6 and 2.0 micron band due to different light path sensitivities in the two bands.
-Also, the retrieved O2 column will deviate more from the ECMWF O2 column for large light path differences with a non scattering atmosphere.
-In addition to these filters based on non scattering retrievals we also filter out cases for which the aerosol filter $f = AOT{SWIR} \times \frac{h}{\alpha} < 110$.
-This filters out scenes with high AOT, large particles, high in the atmosphere, which are the most difficult cases in terms of light path adjustment.
-In this way we filter out difficult aerosol cases and scenes contaminated with thin cirrus.
+The rationale for these cloud filters is that scenes with a large light path deviation with respect to a non-scattering atmosphere will result in different CO_2 and H_2O columns retrieved (without scattering) from the 1.6 and 2.0 μm band due to different light path sensitivities in the two bands.
+Also, the retrieved O_2 column will deviate more from the ECMWF O_2 column for large light path differences with a non-scattering atmosphere.
+In addition to those filters based on non-scattering retrievals, we also make use of the aerosol filter f.